 Location: Cobbold Gorge

-The award-winning infinity swimming pool takes pride of place at Cobbold Gorge.
-Enjoy the sweeping views over the freshwater billabong and golden savannah grasslands whilst you sip on your beverage of choice from the swim-up Boomerang Bar.Ā The pool also has a shallow kids pool and a spa.
+Cobbold Gorge is home to an award-winning infinity swimming pool.
+Enjoy the sweeping views over the freshwater billabong and golden savannah grasslands whilst you sip on your beverage of choice from the swim-up Boomerang Bar.
+The pool also has a shallow kids’ pool and a spa.

-There are four bushwalking tracks, three of which are suitable for mountain biking.Ā
+There are four bushwalking tracks, three of which are suitable for mountain biking.

 Please note that Cobbold Gorge does not provide mountain bikes or helmets.